ManuGeorge96/create_configure_VPC_with_terraform/README.md

 ## Prerequisites

-- Need an AWS account with an IAM User, which got Programmatic Access.
+- Need an AWS account with an IAM User, having Programmatic Access.
-- Needs to have Terraform Installed
+- Needs to have Terraform Installed.

 ## Steps to make us of code